Drivers

 source

-A helper function which returns the displacement height for the canopy model.
+a helper function which returns the surface roughness model for the snow model.

 source